(one synonym : Ornithoptera euphorion Hancock, 1991)

 The origin of the scientific name euphorion for this species may be associated any of a number of significant figures in Greek mythology: named Euphorion.

-The Caterpillar is dark brown with long fleshy spines that are orange with a black tip.
-It feeds on various members of the ARISTOLOCHIACEAE family:
+The Caterpillar is dark brown, with dorsal pairs of long fleshy spines that are orange with a black tip.
+The pair of spines halfway along is more strongly coloured than the others.
+The caterpillar feeds on various members of the ARISTOLOCHIACEAE family:

 The female butterfly is a bit dumb, and is also inclined to lay her eggs on: